-GOAL Pre-production Uses target language to communicate Uses cues, gestures and visualizations to communicate.
+GOAL Uses target language to communicate

+Uses cues, gestures and visualizations to communicate.

-Speech Emergence Intermediate Fluency Advanced Fluency Uses words and memorized phrases in target language to communicate.
-Formulates sentences by combining familiar words and phrases in target language.
+Speech Emergence Uses words and memorized phrases in target language to communicate.
+Formulates sentences by combining familiar words an phrases in target language.
 May make frequent errors.
-Uses increasingly complex linguistic structures in target language with minimal grammatical errors.
-Uses target language effectively in all contexts.